Quantification of Nonclassicality: Operational quantification

-To quantify the nonclassicality of a given state in a particular experiment, we attempt to properly quantify the negativity that can be attained by the left-hand side (lhs) of the condition~\eqref{eq:noncl-cond}.
-Here and in the following we will assume that the lhs is negative, otherwise there is no need for a nonclassicality measure.
+To quantify the nonclassicality of a given state in a certain experimental context, we attempt to properly quantify the negativity that can be attained by the left-hand side (lhs) of the Condition~(\ref{eq:noncl-cond}).
 Let us consider the difference $\Delta$ between the normally ordered and the ordinary expectation values of the chosen observable $\hat{f}^\dagger \hat{f}$,

 For a given operator $\hat{f}$ it is straightforward to derive an explicit expression of the quantity $\Delta$ by methods of operator ordering, but this is not needed for the following considerations.
-By using the fact that $\langle \hat{f}^\dagger \hat{f} \rangle \ge 0 $, it is clear that the relation
+Since $\langle \hat{f}^\dagger \hat{f} \rangle \ge 0 $, the relation